-- been received from the Ya'thi Néné Land and Resource Office (Ya'thi Néné).
-No submissions were received from other members of the public. - 26.
-The Commission notes that Appendix C of CMD 19-H111 includes a detailed disposition table of the comments submitted by the Ya'thi Néné and CNSC staff's responses.
-CNSC staff reported that the submission from the Ya'thi Néné encompassed questions and comments regarding the importance of the protection of ecological systems, environmental monitoring, traditional land use, engagement efforts and the EA process.
-CNSC staff further reported that the disposition table had been shared with the Ya'thi Néné, and that it is posted on the Canadian Impact Assessment Registry.11 - 27.
+- 26. The Commission notes that Table 3 of CMD 19-H112 includes CNSC staff responses to key themes found in the four submissions received during the comment period and that Appendix C of CMD 19-H112 includes a detailed disposition table of these submissions, as well as CNSC staff's responses.
+CNSC staff reported that the submissions from Indigenous groups encompassed questions and comments regarding the importance of: the protection of ecological systems; environmental monitoring; traditional land use; engagement plans; environmental and human health impact; protection of Indigenous and/or treaty rights; flexible, varied and continued engagement by NexGen; the EA taking into consideration the cumulative effects; and the EA process.
+CNSC staff further reported that the disposition table had been shared with all of the Indigenous groups that submitted comments, and that it is posted on the Canadian Impact Assessment Registry.11 - 27.
 Pursuant to section 58 of CEAA 2012, an RA must establish a participant funding program (PFP).
 Pursuant to paragraph 21(1)(b) of the NSCA, the CNSC has the authority to provide participant funding through its own PFP in order to enhance Indigenous and public participation in the regulatory review of a project, and to bring value-added information to the Commission.
-In respect of the Wheeler River Project, this would include the EA process itself.
+In respect of the Rook I Project, this would include the EA process itself.
 Participant funding through the CNSC's PFP is awarded based on recommendations from an independent funding review committee. - 28.
-CNSC staff reported that the CNSC planned to award participant funding in respect of the proposed Wheeler River Project and proposed that the funding be offered in two phases, consisting of \$150,000 for each phase.
-CNSC staff submitted that the planned first phase of funding would be for the review of the draft EIS, while the second phase would be for the remainder of the Wheeler River Project regulatory process, including a public hearing for the regulatory approval of the EA. - 29.
+CNSC staff reported that the CNSC planned to award participant funding in respect of the proposed Rook I Project and proposed that the funding be offered in two phases, consisting of \$150,000 for each phase.
+CNSC staff submitted that the planned first phase of funding would be for the review of the draft EIS, while the second phase would be for the remainder of the Rook I Project regulatory process, including a public hearing to consider the regulatory approval of the EA. - 29.
 CNSC staff submitted that it had sought input from Indigenous groups and the public on how they would like to be engaged during the EA process.
-Although no comments had been received in this regard, CNSC staff submitted that it was committed to ongoing consultation and engagement with Indigenous groups and the public throughout the EA process. - 30.
+Indigenous groups provided comments on the importance of early ongoing engagement by NexGen with the communities and participation in the EA process including funding.
+CNSC staff submitted that it will provide regular updates directly to Indigenous groups throughout the regulatory process and that CNSC staff is committed to ongoing consultation and engagement with Indigenous groups and the public. - 30.
 The Commission is satisfied with the efforts made by CNSC staff in regard to the comment period for the project description.
-The Commission recognizes that future Indigenous and public participation opportunities for this project will include a public comment period on Denison's draft EIS, on CNSC staff's EA Report and the CNSC's public hearing process in respect of the EA decision.
-The Commission notes that the availability of participant funding for this project would be announced by the CNSC following this decision.
+The Commission recognizes that future Indigenous and public participation opportunities for this project will include a public comment period on NexGen's draft EIS, on CNSC staff's EA Report and the CNSC's public hearing process in respect of the EA decision.
+The Commission notes that the availability of participant funding for this project will be announced by the CNSC following this decision.

-11 Canadian Impact Assessment Registry - Wheeler River Project, https://iaac-aeic.gc.ca/050/evaluations/proj/80178 (accessed 13 December 2019).
+11 Canadian Impact Assessment Registry - Rook I Project, https://iaac-aeic.gc.ca/050/evaluations/proj/80171 (accessed 13 December 2019).